uva-slpl/nlp2/index.md

 This is a research-oriented course where we have lectures, discussion sessions led by students, labs, and project assignments.
 We supply reading material (either research papers or tutorials) for lectures as well as a list of pointers for further reading.

-## Homework

-Read and prepare the articles before the session.
-You are expected to participate in the discussions during the session and prepare questions about the articles.
-You could be questioned about the articles or possibly even asked to sketch some technical aspects of the article on the board, should the need arise.

 ## Discussion sessions

 A group (typically about 2-3 students) selects a paper to be discussed.
 Then